actlab-genesys/GeneSys/README.md

 are a systolic array (for operations such as convolution) and a SIMD array (for operations such as ReLU and pooling).
 GeneSys is parametrizable, and it is possible to automatically generate hardware with different numbers of processing elements, bit-widths, on-chip buffer configurations and memory bandwidth.
 GeneSys acts like a co-processor connected to the host via the PCIe bus.
-The below figure demonstrates a high level diagram of GeneSys:
+The below figure demonstrates GeneSys's innovations across the entire compute stack:

 <p align="center">
 <img src="https://github.com/actlab-genesys/GeneSys/blob/main/docs/figures/genesys-overview.png" class="center">